sebastinas/python-libdiscid/docs/installation.rst

 * Running::

-   python setup.py build_ext -i
+   python3 setup.py build_ext -i

   will copy the extension modules to ``libdiscid`` and one can hack right away.

 * Use `setuptools` ``develop`` command.
 Please read `setuptools`'s `documentation`__ for further information.

-* If you build with ``python setup.py build``, It is also possible to put ``build/lib.*`` before the source directory of `python-libdiscid` in ``sys.path``.
+* If you build with ``python3 setup.py build``, It is also possible to put ``build/lib.*`` before the source directory of `python-libdiscid` in ``sys.path``.
 Assuming that `python-libdiscid` is built on a 64 bit Linux and for `Python` 3.4, one can use the following lines to achieve that::